COVID vaccine tracker: First batch of Russian vaccine ready

 New Delhi, Aug 17: The first batch of the Russian Vaccine for the novel coronavirus has been produced, according to a report in Reuters news agency.

-Russia had on August 11 said that a vaccine was being developed by Moscow's Gamaleya
+Russia had on August 11 said that a vaccine was being developed by Moscow's Gamaleya.

 Institute and the same was ready and had been approved.
 The report said that Russia would roll out the vaccine by the end of this month.